 “I think that the AIPS Awards are very important and Asia is very important for us as well.
 We already have a lot of submissions from Asia, but more has to come because these games are special and many of our colleagues have waited for this occasion to produce the best photos, videos and also articles.

 “I think that the environment is very good.
 I have seen some photos already that are very, very nice and I think the TV production is of high level.
 So I’m sure that many people (from the Asian Games) can participate in our Awards.”

 Awards promotion Since the AIPS Sport Media Awards was launched in February at the Pyeongchang Winter Olympics “the imaginary flame of Sport Media Excellence” has travelled across the five continents of the world, making notable stops in the major sporting events of the year.

 In its first month of being online, the AIPS Sport Media Awards website (www.aipsawards.com), which started functioning in April, received visits from over 100 countries and its reach has continued to spread from there.

 Merlo has so far been impressed with the promotion of the awards.

-“It is promoted all the national associations and a lot of young reporters,” he said.
+“It is promoted by all the national associations and by a lot of young reporters,” he said.